K-PaaS/application-platform-guide-eng/install/application_platform/paasta_ap.md

 <br>

 ## <div id='2.4'/>2.4.
 Runtime Config Setting
-Runtime config is a setting that applies to VMs distributed in BOSH collectively.
+Runtime config is a setting that applies to VMs deployed in BOSH collectively.
 The basic Runtime Config setting command is as follows.
 ```
 $ bosh -e ${BOSH_ENVIRONMENT} update-runtime-config {PATH} --name={NAME}
 ```

-The Runtime Config applied by PaaS-TAAP is as follows.
+The Runtime Config applied by PaaS-TA AP is as follows.

 - DNS Runtime Config
   As part of PaaS-TA 4.0, it is a component that has been replaced by Consul in PaaS-TA Component.